 Before you can decide if joining or starting an investment club is right for you, you have to know something about how they operate.

-In addition, each member may be required to pay a nominal fee for club and individual dues.
+In addition, each member might be required to pay a nominal fee for club and individual dues.